DhebbieAtech/LITA_Class_Documentation/README.md

    -Column validation with texts
    -Column validation that has dates
    -Clearing validation.
 3. Introduction to Excel functions
-   -These included basic excel functions such as SUM,MIN,MAX,AVERAGE,LARGE ETC .
+   - These included basic arithmetic functions such as SUM,MIN,MAX,AVERAGE,LARGE ETC .
 A structured dataset was provided for us to make use of these functions in excel
+   - Working with excel functions with text contents (Text extractions). such as LEFT,RIGHT,MID,TRIM,PROPER,LOWER,UPPER,etc.
+4. Text cleaninig
    -